b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 This is *Alma the Younger*.
 You know, the one who had a notorious conversion story, going from [actively seeking to destroy the church of God](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p10#p10) to having [an angel deliver a verbal smackdown and straighten him out](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p11-p13#p11)?
 The same Alma who was [struck dumb](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p19#p19) by the power of God for [stealing away the hearts of the people, causing much dissention](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p8-p9#p8)?
 That guy?

-Of any person for Korihor to interact with, I would hope that Alma, of all people, would be empathetic and compassionate, seeing how Korihor is going the exact same fucking thing that Alma did, continuing up until divine intervention shook him into sobriety.
+Of any person for Korihor to interact with, I would hope that Alma, of all people, would be empathetic and compassionate, seeing how Korihor is going the *exact same fucking thing* that Alma did, continuing up until divine intervention shook him into sobriety.
 What am I supposed to learn from this story?

-Shifting our focus away from Alma, being a real bitch-and-a-half about this, Korihor is now destitute, starving and begging for food.
+Shifting our focus away from Alma being a real bitch-and-a-half about all of this, Korihor is now destitute, starving and begging for food.
 Presumably homeless.
 Jesus Christ had [some select words](https://www.churchofjesuschrist.org/study/scriptures/nt/1-jn/3?lang=eng&id=p17-p18#p17) for those who refused to help the impoverished, the hungry, the destitute.
 That was kind of His whole deal in the New Testament.
 Jesus had gained quite a reputation for caring about poor people ([[1](https://www.churchofjesuschrist.org/study/scriptures/nt/john/12?lang=eng&id=p8#p8)], [[2](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/14?lang=eng&id=p7#p7)], [[3](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/26?lang=eng&id=p11#p11)]).
 This is a golden opportunity for the followers of Jesus Christ's teachings to take in Korihor and show him charity and compassion.
 Do any of Christ's followers *do* that here?

 &nbsp;